deanebarker/Denina-Sharp/README.md

 This repo contains three projects.

-1. The source to create an assembly named "Denina.dll"
+1. The source to create an assembly named "DeninaSharp.dll"
 2. A test project with moderate unit test coverage (needs to be better, clearly)
 3. A WinForms testing app (Denina.exe) which provides a GUI to create, execute, and test filters.